 - Cleaner Water – Aquatic plants can soak up pollutants from contaminated water.
-They also out-compete algae for limited nutrients reducing potentially harmful algae blooms.
+They also out-compete algae for limited nutrients, reducing potentially harmful algae blooms.

-- Harming fish and other aquatic life
+- Harm fish and other aquatic life

-Options for Aquatic Plant RemovalSome landowners think they are helping to clean out the lake by removing aquatic plants in the water and along the shoreline.
-While intentions may be good, removing plants is not helpful to the lake health.
-However, if you are dealing with an infestation on an invasive plant species or if densely growing native plants are preventing you from swimming or boat, there are some options.
+Some landowners think they are helping the lake by removing aquatic plants in the water and along the shoreline.
+While intentions may be good, removing native aquatic plants is actually harmful to lake health.
+Native plants should be left undisturbed.
+However, if you are dealing with an infestation of an invasive plant species or if densely growing native plants are preventing you from swimming or using your boat, there are some control options.